Hortense Spillers: Critical work

-Further, Spillers claims that black women are uniquely positioned between black men and white women, often forced to choose their respective identities and cannot act satisfactorily on neither their gender nor their sex.
+Further, Spillers claims that black women are uniquely positioned between black men and white women, often forced to choose their respective identities and can act satisfactorily on neither their gender nor their sex.
 Spillers problematizes the compounded adversity black women face with the following quote: "Black women are the beached whales of the sexual universe, unvoiced, unseen, not doing, awaiting their verb.
-Their sexual experiences are depicted, but not often by them, and if and by the subject herself, often in the guise of vocal music, often in the self-contained accent and sheer romance of the blues.’’
-Despite historically being equal in the eyes of the hegemonic and patriarchal white environment, Spillers argues that black men and women are indeed different because black men are still given the agency to act upon their sex whereas women are subjected to "the paradox of nonbeing."
+Their sexual experiences are depicted, but not often by them, and if and by the subject herself, often in the guise of vocal music, often in the self-contained accent and sheer romance of the blues."
+Despite historically being equal in the eyes of the hegemonic and patriarchal white environment, Spillers argues that black men and women are indeed different because black men are still given the agency to act upon their sex whereas women are subjected to "the paradox of nonbeing".
 This paradox describes how black women's sexualities are never validated to begin with, ergo they cannot sympathize with white women on the basis of sex.
-Spiller's paradox is a response to Judy Chicago's Dinner Party and it's portrayal of the black woman's vagina, but the sentiment holds for gender construction and sexuality as a whole.
+Spiller's paradox is a response to Judy Chicago's Dinner Party and its portrayal of the black woman's vagina, but the sentiment holds for gender construction and sexuality as a whole.

-In a 2006 interview entitled, "Whatcha Gonna Do?—Revisiting Mama's Baby, Papa's Maybe: An American Grammar Book" Spillers was interviewed by Saidiya Hartman, Farah Jasmine Griffin, Jennifer L. Morgan, and Shelly Eversley.
+In a 2006 interview entitled "Whatcha Gonna Do?—Revisiting Mama's Baby, Papa's Maybe: An American Grammar Book", Spillers was interviewed by Saidiya Hartman, Farah Jasmine Griffin, Jennifer L. Morgan, and Shelly Eversley.
 In that interview Spillers shares insight into her writing process, and her interviewers collectively elucidate the seismic impact of the essay on the conceptual vocabulary available to subsequent generations of Black Feminist scholars.
 She states that she wrote "Mama's Baby, Papa's Maybe" with a sense of hopelessness.
 She was in part writing in response to All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave (1982).
 Spillers was writing to a moment in history where the importance of black women in critical theory was being denied.
 She wrote with a sense of urgency in order to create a theoretical taxonomy for black women to be studied in the academy.